orbit-systems/style/style-guide.md

 ```

 ### Pointers
-Pointer types, in declarations and parameters, should have the `*` attached to the subtype:
+Pointer types, in declarations and parameters, should have the `*` attached to the base type:
 ```c
 int* xptr = &x;